What Is Interrogative Mood?

 A statement question is a type of sentence structure that combines the declarative and interrogative forms and is used to express surprise, disbelief, or shock about a situation or information that has been presented.

 Statement questions can be either affirmative or negative statements, and typically do not require an inversion to create the interrogative form.
 Take a look at the examples:

 It is important to be mindful of intonation when using declarative statements and statement questions, as the intonation patterns can convey different meanings.

 Declarative statements are typically spoken with a falling intonation pattern, while statement questions are typically spoken with a rising intonation pattern.

 An echo question is a type of interrogative sentence that is used to repeat part or all of something someone has just said.
 This may be because the speaker did not hear it all, is surprised by the information, or cannot believe what was said.
 Echo questions are typically formed as declarative statements with an added interrogative word at the end.

 In some cases, the interrogative word may be used at the beginning of the sentence, to prompt the speaker to remember a particular piece of information.
 Take a look at the examples:

 Yes, a man called,

-	As you can see, sometimes 'follow-up' questions are not formed by interrogative

-	words, and they are used to show that you are interested in something the

-	speaker is talking about.
+As you can see, sometimes 'follow-up' questions are not formed by wh-words, and are used to show that you are interested in something the speaker is talking about.